FOREX-Dollar steadies as pre-Fed nerves dominate

 The euro was little changed at $1.0629, having gained 0.7 percent on Monday as German bund yields rose amid signs Italy will bail out Italian bank Monte dei Paschi di Siena if need be.

-Sterling inched higher, helped by higher than expected inflation for November and comments from finance minister Philip Hammond backing a transition period to smooth the process of leaving the European Union.
+Sterling inched higher, helped by comments from finance minister Philip Hammond backing a transition period to smooth the process of leaving the European Union.

 "Rates markets are discounting close to five 25 basis point Fed rate hikes by the end of 2018," analysts from BNP Paribas said in a note to clients.

-"With the Fed likely to be cautious in its forward-looking language on Wednesday, those positioned long dollars heading into the meeting may be concluding that risk-reward is not attractive for staying in positions into the event risk."
-(Editing by Robin Pomeroy)
+"With the Fed likely to be cautious in its forward-looking language on Wednesday, those positioned long dollars heading into the meeting may be concluding that risk-reward is not attractive for staying in positions into the event risk." (editing by John Stonestreet)

 * Horizon global announces pricing of offerings of common stock and convertible senior notes